 The average bonefish caught on flies are about 7 or 8 lb., with 10+lb. fish making up 40 to 50 percent of captures.
 A bonefish biologist who studied the fish at Aitutaki says the fish get so big because they are feeding on sand worms that grow up to 12 inches long or longer and get about as big around as a pencil.
 This is not a location where guests will catch a lot of bones during a normal day of fishing.
 Rather, the Aitutaki Lagoon is where anglers can expect to target and achieve personal bests in terms of the size of bonefish caught.
 14-15 pounders are a possibility at Aitutaki and there are not many places on the planet that can legitimately offer this.

 Aside from the bonefish found in the lagoon’s shallow waters, there are good numbers of trevally species available, including Giant Trevally up to 90 pounds.
 These fish will cruise the same flats as the bonefish do, so it pays to be prepared with a 12 weight and a popper.
 Humphead Wrasse up to 60 pounds, barracuda, and a diverse variety of reef species can also be fished for inside the lagoon and in the reef cuts.

 Just outside the reef the water drops off into the cobalt blue depths of the Pacific Ocean.
-Virtually untouched, the blue water fishery that surrounds the Aitutaki Lagoon is well worth a couple of days of fishing with a fly rod and we include 2 days of blue water with each of our hosted trips.
+Virtually untouched, the blue water fishery that surrounds the Aitutaki Lagoon is well worth a couple of days of fishing with a fly rod and you will have a chance at deep blue water fishing on every hosted trip.
 Because the drop off is so close to the reef, there are no long rough runs required to access this fishery.
 Species such as Tuna, Dog Toothed Tuna, Wahoo and sailfish are all found within 10 miles of the reef and there have been reports of marlin as well.